Verybadusername/VaR-risk-metric-ideas/README.md

 ## Instructions
 Download all three files and put them in the same folder (pip install necessary packages). *risk_metrics_fns.py* contains functions to be imported to the notebook *btc_risk_monitor.ipynb* and does not require to be interacted with.
 Open the notebook and run all the cells.
 The notebook *cvar_alloc_poc.ipynb* shows the proof-of-concept portfolio, with relevant plots and summary.

+## Explanation of risk monitor
+First, we fetch daily OHLCV BTCUSD data using yfinance.
+The timespan should be seen as sample size, as we use the returns to create the parametric distribution of returns.
+Default values are end = today, start = today-700d (approx 2y lookback).

+Then we QQ-plot the daily returns against the fitted composite distribution, to validate that it is a good fit.
+MAE, RMSE and R^2 also helps explain this.

+Below that, we impose a portfolio CVaR target (1d: -2%, 7d: -5%, 30d: 10% - just an example, horizon and CVaR values easily changed in the code) and obtain BTC return CVaR values from Monte-Carlo simulations to calculate the optimal weight w' for BTC ((1-w') in cash) s.t. the portfolio CVaR target is satisfied.

 ## Explanation of the CVaR allocation rule
 As a risk-allocator, we are aware that BTC returns have fat left tails and negative skew; thus from a compounding perspective avoiding especially severe one-day (or shorter period for that matter) drawdowns is of great importance.
 Thus we come up with a simple rule: we calculate rolling (365d window) next-day CVaR at 5% level for BTC returns, and using this, determine the weight w' to allocate in BTC such that the next-day ***portfolio CVaR*** is no greater than 2%.
 The signal then rebalances daily with a new value w'.